-86: Olé!
-The chaotic story behind a World Cup that had everything
+Olé!
+The chaotic story behind a 1986 World Cup which had everything

 Borne out of chaos, Mexico 86 was a hugely successful tournament illuminated by the brilliance of Diego Maradona, who would thrill with his ball skills and enrage with the temerity of his self-proclaimed 'Hand of God'.